 Engineering background led Young Alumni Award winner into a new arena—brain research by Kettering University

-In addition to the triathlon, I’ll be hiking the El Yunque National Forest on the eastern edge of the archipelago and shooting time lapse photography at the Laguna Grande bioluminescent bay in Fajardo.
+The triathlon will mark a milestone in my investigation on techniques to increase oxygen availability during endurance training as well as identify natural remedies to mild forms of Raynaud's phenomena.
+Following the competition I’ll be hiking the El Yunque National Forest on the eastern edge of the archipelago ending in the Laguna Grande bioluminescent bay in Fajardo.

-I will begin in Saint Petersburg for the 23rd annual Neuroscience Stress and Behavior conference where I’ll be presenting a poster, Autonomous Nanosatellite Bioimaging in Low Earth Orbit, based on my collaboration with the Department of Aerospace Engineering.
-Next, I'll travel to Moscow and spend time in the Losiny Ostrov National Park, one of the first established national parks in Russia.
+Visiting Saint Petersburg for the 23rd annual Neuroscience Stress and Behavior conference where I’ll be presenting a poster, Autonomous Nanosatellite Bioimaging in Low Earth Orbit, based on my collaboration with the Department of Aerospace Engineering.
+Next, I'll be in Moscow for a meeting at the Institute for Biomedical Problems.

 The Annapurna mountain range is home to the tenth highest peak in the world.
-The "circuit trek" navigates the massif while being exposed to paddy fields and subtropical forests.
-I’ll be studying oscillatory brain activity that might be relevant to diseased brain states during a high altitude ascent and periods of acclimatization.
+The circuit trek navigates the massif while being exposed to wildly varied terrain.
+Funded by the Harvard Travellers Club, I’ll be studying oscillatory brain activity that might be relevant to diseased brain states during a high altitude ascent and periods of acclimatization.
 Over two weeks, data will be collected at altitudes ranging from 1,100 meters to 5,400 meters.